 First and foremost, you need money to start a business.
-If someone tells you else wise, you will be in for a big surprise and a VERY difficult journey ahead!
+If someone tells you else wise, you will be in for a big surprise and a VERY challenging journey ahead!

-Trademarking alone is approximately £500 in the US and UK approximately £400, and this doesn’t include fees IP advisor fees.
+Trademarking alone is approximately £500 in the US and UK approximately £400, and this doesn’t include fees for IP advisor fees.
 Then there are copyright fees involved fee possibly.
-You miss IP your information, and it may run your business with infringement fines, before you have even started.
+You miss IP your information, and it may run your business with infringement fines before you have even started.

 Then there is the website, the domain, the email address, and the business insurance.
-There is are legal contracts which need to be in place when dealing with suppliers and such.
-This cost money.
+There are legal contracts which need to be in place when dealing with suppliers and such.
+This costs money.

 Thinking you can start a business with no money is a recipe for a disaster and financially collapsed business long term along with an immensely stressful journey.

 Did you know that 98% of businesses collapse by year three because of a lack of structure in a business and have run out of funds?